-5 ways to use narration with pre-writers
+5 narration activities for pre-writers

-MANY OF YOU have children who are pre-writers.
+Many of you have children who are pre-writers.
 Their busy young minds are bursting with ideas, and their often-hilarious stories and ideas pour forth to the amazement—and amusement—of friends and family.

 But since they can’t write yet, what happens to these little tales?
 We think we’ll always remember them, but before we know it, our children’s words have floated away on the breeze.